 The successful recovery and eventual return to work of injured workers remains the top priority for our team of claim specialists.
 Injured workers will continue to receive their approved benefits and should be in contact with their healthcare providers to continue their recovery.

-Below you will find information about the compensability of COVID-19 claims, guidance on claim reporting and accessing healthcare providers.
+Below you will find information on potential COVID-19 claim reporting and accessing healthcare providers.
 If you have questions about your benefits or recovery, please contact your claim specialist at (800) 660-1306.

-As with any claimed occupational disease, the factual and medical evidence regarding exposure will be essential to the compensability determination.
+As with any claim filed for to a the workplace, factual and medical evidence regarding exposure will be essential to determination.
 Certain types of employment or circumstances specific to your business may carry a higher risk of COVID-19 exposure than others, for example, front line healthcare workers.
 We will carefully weigh all factors presented in each potential COVID-19 claim before making any compensability determination.

 COVID-19 Claim Reporting